-Mirosław Czekaj - Member of the Supervisory Board

-He graduated from the Nicolaus Copernicus University in Toruń in 1988 obtaining master degree in Economics.
+Mirosław Czekaj - Member of the Supervisory Board He graduated from the Nicolaus Copernicus University in Toruń in 1988 obtaining master degree in Economics.
 In 1992 he completed training for candidates for chartered accountants organized by the Accountants Association in Poland.
 In 2000 he was awarded a PhD in Economics at the University of Szczecin.
 Moreover, since 2007 he has been taking part in annual trainings for awarded a PhD in Economics at the University of Szczecin.
 Moreover, since 2007 he has been taking part in annual trainings for charted accountants organized by the Accountants Association in Poland.
-He has started his professional career working for BISP Spötkzielnia Pracy (an employment co-operative) in Grudziądz as a Chief Accountant (1988-1990).
+He has started his professional career working for BISP Spötkizielnia Prazy (an employment co-operative) in Grudziądz as a Chief Accountant (1988-1990).
 He also held the position of Deputy Director for economic affairs at Wojskowe Zakłady Uzbrojenia in Grudziądz (1990-1992) and the City Treasurer in the City Council of Szczecin (1992-2004).
-Mirosław Czekaj was also a Vice-President of Bank Gospodarstwa Krajowego (2004-2006), and the Chairman of the Board of Euro Fund Advisors Sp. z o.o - a company from BGŚ S.A.
+Mirosław Czekaj was also a Vice-President of Bank Cospodarstwa Krajowego (2004-2006), and the Chairman of the Board of Euro Fund Advisors Sp. z o.o - a company from BGS S.A.
 Group (2006-2007).
 From 2005 to 2008 he was also a member of FIRE Fundacja Rozwoju i Innowacji (Foundation for Development and Innovation).
 Since 2007 he holds the position of City Treasurer in the City Council of Warsaw.
-Moreover, Mirosław Czekaj is a Board Member and Treasurer of The Union of Polish Metropolises
+Moreover, Mirosław Czekaj is a Board Mentes and Traceurus et The Ling ad Belite Metamolicos a Board Member and Treasurer of The Union of Polish Metropolises

-Ireneusz Fafara - Member of the Supervisory Board He graduated from Cracow University of Economics, obtaining master's degree in Economics.
-Moreover, in 2003 he completed postgraduate studies in Corporate Governance at Technical University of £6d2.
+Ireneusz Fąfara - Member of the Supervisory Board He graduated from Cracow University of Economics, obtaining master's degree in Economics.
+Moreover, in 2003 he completer posigraduate studies in Corporate Governance at Technical University of Lódz.
 In order to improve his professional qualifications he has completed numerous international trainings in the area of finance, capital markets and pension schemes, which were organized among others by the Polish Bank Association.
 He started his professional career working in energy sector companies as an export specialist (1985-1990).
-In 1992 he was the manager in the Economic Policy Department at Voivodship Office in as an export specialist (1907-1998), he was engaged by Bank Energetyki in Radom and he hold the position of Director of Finance Policy Department, Director of the Brokerage House and Vice-President of the Management Board - director of the bank.
+In 1992 he was the manager in the Economic Policy Department at Voivodship Office in Radom.
+From 1992 to 1998, he was engaged by Bank Energetyki in Radom and he hold the position of Director of Finance Policy Department, Director of the Brokerage House and Vice-President of the Management Board - director of the bank.
 From 1998 to 2007, he was working for ZUS (the Social Security Office), holding the position of the Management Board Member and the Chairman's advisor.
-Moreover, he was a member of numerous Supervisory Boards including Kompania Weglows SA Centrum Informatyki Grupy PZU SA, Koncern Energetyczny ENERGIA-OPERATOR S.A., Korporacja Ubezpieczeń Kredytów Eksportowych SA.and a member of the Board of the National Health Fund.
+Moreover, he was a member of numerous Supervisory Boards including Kompania Weglowa SA Centrum Informatyki Grupy PZU SA, Koncern Energetyczny ENERGIA-OPERATOR S.A., Korporacja Ubezpieczeń Kredytów Eksportowych SA.and a member of the Board of the National Health Fund.
 From 2007 to 2009 he has been President of the Management Board of Bank Gospodarstwa Krajowego.
 He is also a member of the Supervisory Board of Grupa Lotos SA